JasonDai1219/cse15l-lab-reports/lab-week-3-report.md

 ## Introduction
 Hello! in this week's lab report, you will learn how to use a simple implementation of search engine on web server to receive different presentation brought by your code.
 ## Part 1
+*In this part, I will demonstrate using the simple searchEngine on path and Query to make it display different things.

 *Here is my Simplest Search Engine:*

 ```